-This policy was developed by the PSHRE lead in consultation with parents, teachers and guidance from the BCC Public Health PSHE lead.
-The PSHRE lead with the working group pulled together all relevant information including relevant national and local guidance.
+This policy was developed by the PSHE lead in consultation with parents, teachers and guidance from the BCC Public Health PSHE lead.
+The PSHE lead with the working group pulled together all relevant information including relevant national and local guidance.
 Teachers were given the opportunity to look at the program of study and make recommendations.
-This policy was shared and ratified with governors.
-This policy links to the PSHRE policy, Relationships Education Policy, Child Protection Policy, Anti-Bullying Policy, Equalities Policy and the School Behaviour policy.
-We aim to work collaboratively with parents/carers to ensure pupils receive Relationships and Sex Education lessons that are relevant and age- appropriate and sensitive to the needs of the community we serve.
+Parents/ carers were sent information about the Sex Education curriculum and given a chance to vote whether or not we should teach Sex Education in our school.
+The majority of parents/ carers who voted wanted their children to receive Sex Education lessons in Year 6.
+This this policy was shared and ratified with governors.
+This policy links to the PSHE policy, Relationships Education Policy, Child Protection Policy, Anti-Bullying Policy, Equalities policy and the School Behaviour policy.
+We aim to work collaboratively with parents/ carers to ensure pupils receive Sex Education lessons that are relevant and age appropriate and sensitive to the needs of the community we serve.
 We welcome parents and carers to make an appointment to come in to discuss any aspect of this policy and the provision in school.